 This unit comes with the carrying strap, carrying case, lens cloth, video cable, user manual, and the warranty card.

 For those looking for a high-value Gen 1 Night Vision Goggles, the Pulsar Edge GS 1x20 NV Goggles are your best bet at high image clarity.
 This model comes with a wider field of view and a detection range of 90 yards.

 It boasts high-level consistency thanks to the superior image intensifier tube integrated into its side to ensure the edges/center do not exceed 20% while the center/edge resolution is always more than five times.
 With the inbuilt wide-angled IR illuminator.
 It conserves energy on the goggles ensuring that you get more time with it while out in the field.

 This pair will come with the carrying case, head mount, cleaning cloth, user manual, and the warranty card.

 Pulsar continues to make significant milestones in optics technology.
 Their thermal imaging products continue to be top of the line.
-If you are looking for a thermal monocular, Night Vision Riflescope, or Night Vision Goggles, Pulsar has got you covered.
+If you are looking for a thermal monocular, thermal scope, night vision riflescope, or night vision Goggles, Pulsar has got you covered.